Welcome to today's edition of the Rush 24-7 podcast.

 But the guy was photographed standing on top of and stomping on an American flag.

-Who he is is this a fourth-year acting major at Wright University.
+Who he is, is this a fourth-year acting major at Wright University?

-A four-year acting, so he's just biding his time.
+So he's just biding his time.

 He's just in school because it's someplace to be.